ZoneMinder/zoneminder/docs/api.rst

   # RECOMMENDED: v2.0 token based
     curl -XPOST   https://yourserver/zm/api/monitors.json&token=<access_token>

   # or

   # v1.0 or 2.0 based API access (will only work if AUTH_HASH_LOGINS is enabled)
   curl -XPOST -d "auth=<hex digits from 'credentials'>"   https://yourserver/zm/api/monitors.json

   # or

   curl -XGET   https://yourserver/zm/api/monitors.json&auth=<hex digits from 'credentials'>

   # or, if you specified -c cookies.txt in the original login request

   curl -b cookies.txt -XGET   https://yourserver/zm/api/monitors.json

 ..
 NOTE::
-	ZoneMinder's API layer allows API keys to be encoded either as a querty parameter or as a data payload.
+	ZoneMinder's API layer allows API keys to be encoded either as a query parameter or as a data payload.
 If you don't pass keys, you could use cookies (not recommended as a general approach)

 Key lifetime (v1.0)
 ^^^^^^^^^^^^^^^^^^^^^

-If you are using the old credentials mechanism present in v1.0, then the credentials will time out based on PHP session timeout (if you are using cookies), or the value of ``AUTH_HASH_TTL`` which defaults to 2 hours.
+If you are using the old credentials mechanism present in v1.0, then the credentials will time out based on PHP session timeout (if you are using cookies), or the value of ``AUTH_HASH_TTL`` (if you are using ``auth=`` and have enabled ``AUTH_HASH_LOGINS``) which defaults to 2 hours.
 Note that there is no way to look at the hash and decipher how much time is remaining.
 So it is your responsibility to record the time you got the hash and assume it was generated at the time you got it and re-login before that time expires.

 Key lifetime (v2.0)
 ^^^^^^^^^^^^^^^^^^^^^^

-In version 2.0, it is very easy to know when a key will expire.
-You can find that out from the ``access_token_expires`` and ``refresh_token_exipres`` values (in seconds).
+In version 2.0, it is easy to know when a key will expire before you use it.
+You can find that out from the ``access_token_expires`` and ``refresh_token_exipres`` values (in seconds) after you decode the JWT key (there are JWT decode libraries for every language you want).
 You should refresh the keys before the timeout occurs, or you will not be able to use the APIs.

 Understanding access/refresh tokens (v2.0)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^